Yashovijaya: Early life

 Yashovijaya was born in a village called Kanoda in the Mehsana district in Gujarat in 1624 CE.
 Some sources place his year of birth as 1608 CE.
 His childhood name was Jasha.
 He belonged to the endogamous group of Oswal Jains.
 He lost his father when he was very young and consequently he was brought up by his mother.
 The inclination towards religious life was inculcated by his mother, who often used to take him to Jain upashrayas.
-Young Yashovijaya attracted attention of Jain monk Nayavijayaji who was impressed by his impressive memory feat of remembering the Bhaktamara Stotra at a very young age.
+Young Yashovijaya attracted attention of Jain monk Nayavijayaji, a monk in lineage of Acharya Jagatchandrasuri, who was impressed by his impressive memory feat of remembering the Bhaktamara Stotra at a very young age.

 Life as a monk

 He was initiated as a young monk under the stewardship of Muni Nayavijaya.
-According to some sources, he came to Varanasi in the company of his teacher Nayavijaya, both having disguised themselves as Brahmins to get into the matha.
+According to some sources, he came to Varanasi in the company of his teacher Nayavijaya, to get into the matha.
 By some accounts, he was sent by his guru to Varanasi to study logic and philosophy along with another disciple Vinayvijaya.
-Other sources indicate, he had gone to Varanasi on his own in 1626, disguised as a Brahmin.
+Other sources indicate, he had gone to Varanasi on his own in 1626.
 By around 1638 he confessed that he was a Jain monk and was at once asked to leave the matha.
 But the sources are unanimous that for around 12 years he studied Sanskrit, Prakrit, logic and Metaphysics.
 He became skilled in the field of Navya-Nyāya branch of logic and thus earned the titles Upajjhaya (teacher), Nyayavisharada (one who is skilled in logic) and Nyayacarya (authority on logic).

 According to Jonardon Ganeri, Yashovijaya's intellectual biography can be seen as falling under three heads: an apprenticeship in Varanasi studying Navyanyaya, a period writing Jaina philosophical treatises using the techniques and methods of Navyanyaya, and a time spent writing works with a markedly spiritual and religious orientation.
 One of the decisive events in the process leading to this transformation was Yashovijaya's meeting with Anandghan, a Jain spiritual poet and monk.

 He was a prolific writer and is said to have authored around 100 works in Sanskrit and Gujarati.
 After a career as a monk, philosopher, author, poet and logician, for almost 80 years, he died at Dabhoi, Gujarat in 1688 CE.